Add accessible content and links to a SharePoint Online site

 • Do not set a fixed font size.
 Setting a fixed size can interfere with other elements on the screen, especially if someone makes the screen larger or smaller.
 For example, it can be a problem with screen layout, because text lines can overlap columns, or text can disappear.

 • Avoid using bold, italic, and underline font variations, if possible.
-Instead, choose an option from the Styles group.
+Instead, select an option from the Styles group.
 Options from Styles include information about both how the font looks and what it means.
-Emphasis, for example, appears in italics, and screen readers read the word “emphasis” aloud for people who can’t see the italics.
+Emphasis, for example, appears in italics, and screen readers read the word "emphasis" aloud for people who can't see the italics.

 • Use conventional capitalization.
 Long segments of capital letters are harder to read.
-In addition, screen readers do not read capital letters differently from lower-case letters, so the listener won’t know what you meant.
+In addition, screen readers do not read capital letters differently from lowercase letters, so the listener won't know what you meant.

 Add headings to make your content easy to scan